model-checking/kani-verifier-blog/_posts/function-contracts.md

 As with postconditions, the precondition allows any rust `bool` expressions that do not modify heap memory or perform I/O and multiple `requires` clauses act as though they were joined with `&&`.

-To understand how this makes our contract verification succeed lets integrate it into the manual harness we had written before.
+To understand how this makes our contract verification succeed, let's integrate it into the manual harness we had written before.

 ```rust
 #[kani::proof]